Monday, May 7, 2007

 Next phase for Sulamita

 Once her palate has been expanded, the cleft can be closed and her premaxilla can be brought into the proper position in the front of her upper jaw.
+Through the generosity of Rotaplast and the medical volunteers, all procedures are done at no charge to Sulamita's family.

 It's a great example of collaboration between Rotaplast surgeons and dentists.
 It's a mere 7 - 10 hour roundtrip bus ride for each appointment.
 Let's hope that's not an insurmountable obstacle.